 Manage Your Credit Card Debt

-If you're prone to making impulse purchases, you're not alone.
-According to a recent survey, 65% of millennials say impulse shopping is the main reason they fail to save.
+Many millennials know from experience that impulse spending can lead to mounting credit card payments.
+According to a recent survey, consumers drop an average of $540 a month on spur-of-the-moment purchases.
 "If you find yourself in credit card debt, you could look into a debt consolidation loan, which is used to combine multiple debts into a single new debt," recommends Kozack.
 "Instead of numerous accounts, you would have just one, easy-to-manage monthly payment to help you get back on your feet at any stage in life."

 How to get started now: "Consider consolidating your debt with a single, no-fee, fixed-rate personal loan," advises Kozack.
 If you make your monthly payments on time as you pay off your loan, you could even see an improvement in your credit score, she explains.